*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Mark Rohan | Unsplash

-If you’re short on time, here’s a quick rundown of this post:
+If you’re short on time, here’s a quick rundown:

 My next stop is my Spotify Premium and Amazon Prime accounts, which include some audiobooks.
-These are subscription-based alternatives that I already pay for, so I count them as sunk costs.
+These are subscriptions that I already pay for, so I count them as sunk costs.
 I try to take advantage of them as much as possible to get my money’s worth.

-If I can’t find what I’m looking for on those apps, my last-ditch effort is to use the Amazon Alexa app to turn an e-book into an audiobook.
-This will work with any e-book in your Kindle Library, including those borrowed from Libby (use the Read With Kindle option), Prime Reading, and Kindle Unlimited.
+If I can’t find what I’m looking for on any of those platforms, my last-ditch effort is to use the Amazon Alexa app to turn an e-book into an audiobook.
+This will work with any e-book in your Kindle Library, including those borrowed from Libby (using the Read With Kindle option), Prime Reading.
+I believe it also works with Kindle Unlimited.

 LibbyFree